biofuture/Ublastx_stageone/README.md

  2       | SWHAS104 | SWH  |200000 | 9.7 |    4.1

-Stage two pipeline for local runnig
+Stage two ARG_OAP for local runnig
 ========================================================
 As many users have very big data, we supply a local version for the stage two analyses in this updation.